google/comprehensive-rust/src/testing/mocking.md

 # Mocking

-If you want to do mocking, we recommend [Mockall].
+For mocking, [Mockall] is a widely used library.
 You need to refactor your code to use traits, which you can then quickly mock:

 ```rust,ignore